ivan-kadyka/ivan-kadyka/README.md

 ## Hi there 👋

-I have over 10 years of experience in software development, with most of my expertise concentrated on desktop or game applications using C#/.NET, WPF, and Unity technologies.
-I have developed various aspects, including game applications, custom game engines and editors, core infrastructure solutions, and pipelines.
+I I have over 10 years of software development experience, specializing in desktop applications with C#/.NET and WPF, game development using Unity and Xamarin, and web applications with ASP.NET Core, JavaScript/TypeScript, and Next.js.
+I have expertise in developing a wide range of solutions, including game applications, custom game engines and editors, core infrastructure systems, and pipelines.
+I am experienced in leading projects through the complete application lifecycle—from initial concept to final product delivery—covering feature design, development, testing, deployment, support, analytics, and comprehensive documentation.